davisvaceris/www_3_sem_real/README.md

 # ENG
-Project is releated to ICT products and services website "Laikom"
+Project is releated to ICT products and services website "Laikom" draft is in folder ideas:
+    detail draft about pages and uses
+    >pages_description_functions.docx
+    diagram for all pages in website draft
+    >Untitled Diagram.drawio.svg

 P.S.
 This project is only for study porpuses, and all rights reserved.